Data Source Onboarding: Quick Start for New Users

 -

-I drew on several years of experience designing and maintaining training and documentation for this data source, giving me deep insight into user pain points and workflows.
-I reviewed stakeholder insights and existing materials to identify redundancies and gaps, and collaborated with SMEs to clarify business use cases and reporting requirements.
-This ensured the program was grounded in real‑world challenges and aligned with customer expectations.
+I drew on several years of experience designing and maintaining training for this data source, giving me deep insight into user pain points and real reporting workflows.
+I reviewed stakeholder insights and existing materials to identify redundancies and gaps, then collaborated with SMEs to clarify business use cases and reporting requirements — ensuring the program was grounded in what new users actually struggle with, not just what the documentation covers.

 Gagné Integration: Stimulated recall by connecting new content to familiar reporting challenges and prior resources.